 There are 4-6 supermoons a year on average.

-How many supermoons in 2014?
+When are the next supermoons in 2014?
 By Nolle’s definition, the new moon or full moon has to come within 361,863 kilometers (224,851 miles) of our planet, as measured from the centers of the moon and Earth, in order to be considered a supermoon.

 The full moon on August 10, 2014, will present the closest supermoon of the year (356,896 kilometers or 221,765 miles).